zvada/technology/docs/release/cut-data-release.md

 1. The release manager writes the a release announcement for each version and sends it out.
     The announcement should mention a handful of the most important updates.
-    Due to downstream formatting issues, each major change should end at column 76 or ealier.
+    Due to downstream formatting issues, each major change should end at column 76 or earlier.
     Here is a sample, replace `<BRACKETED TEXT>` with the appropriate values:
     If you are only updating certificates or only updated the VO package, delete the corresponding text: